firesidetoolkit/firesidetoolkit.github.io/support.md

 Path" section blank.
 However, if you wish for your Path to lead to another destination, similar to a button, without the use of a button, check the "Use Default Target" box, above the "Default Target Navigable of Path" section.
 Select either the "Path," "Path Group," or "Hub" radio button of the "Default Target Navigable of Path" section.
-Select which Path, Path group, or hub you would like on the drop down menu next to the "Path" radio button.
+Select which Path, Path Group, or Hub you would like on the drop down menu next to the "Path" radio button.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.

 ### Deleting a Path